very-good-science/data-ethics-club/meetings/2021/jan/20-01-21_meeting.md

 There will be time to talk about whatever we like (relating to the content), but here are some specific questions to think about while you're reading.
 - Were you surprised by any of the examples of algorithmic decision making currently in use?
 - Which of the CDEI's recommendations do you agree/disagree with?
+- Are there any recommendations that you think are missing?

 ---
 <!--